bostontrader/cakephp-auth-tdd/README.md

 <h2>How to Use This Repository</h2>

-Starting with commit xxxx this repository supplies a beginning CakePHP 2.6 installation.
+Starting with commit e50756 this repository supplies a beginning CakePHP 2.6 installation.
 Thereafter, I have an essay, or perhaps merely a terse description, describing each subsequent baby-step taken in pursuit of the Goal.
 In each of these steps, I'll go through the TDD dance.
 That is, make a test, watch it fail, implement whatever is needed to make the test past.
 Along the way,